feverittm/puzzle/README.md

 # puzzle

 My wife and I stop by the "Cracker Barrel" restaurant every once in a while.
 This past time I was playing with the little golf tee puzzle that was sitting on the table (as I have done in the past) and I started to think about creating a script to solve the puzzle.
 Here is a little verbose, but fairly simple, solution to that problem.
+The algorithm just looks at the puzzle, creates a list of all of the valid moves, and the randomly picks one to use next.
+This random walk solution takes a bit to complete, but it works.

+I want to work on a more intelligent breadth first search that essentials creates a tree of all valid moves.
+This isn't entirely corrent since to create this graph would take quite a bit of time.
+I am actually going to first use a modified random walk method;  the first pass will be random, in the second pass if the first one selected one path then select the other on this time.
+In this way I will build the full tree traversing the solutions.

 I need to figure out a better way to check for valid moves.
 I had to enumerate all possible moves instead of using some algorithm.
 I messed up here.
 I forgot that a valid move must jump over another peg, so I need to check if that peg exists before I make it a valid move.

-I probably should create a list that has the start, end and itermediate nodes of all moves: (a, b, c)
+I fixed this issue with a list of valid moves.
+I created a list that has the start, end and itermediate nodes of all moves: (a, b, c).
+This method works quite a bit better.
+It still needs a big initializer at the beginning to enumerate all the moves, but it only has to be done once, instead of two big if loops.

-I still need to create a better move routing.
-It doesn't work right now because it doesn't remove the peg you jump over.
-Right now this might be another long enumerate list (which I really hate to do).
+I got the script to work!
+The random chooser for picking a valid move is really dumb and I should clean up a breadth first search algorithm to choose a better path to the solution.
+It take quite a number of cycles to find the solution.